insights

 Think of onboarding as the user’s first 5 minutes with your dashboard.

-Are they confused, clicking around randomly?
-Or are they guided, confident, and already finding what they need?
+Are they lost and clicking around in confusion?Or are they confident, guided and already finding what they need?

 The result?
 Support tickets dropped by 50% in the first week.